 -4 days face to face and one day of self directed learning including live webinars.

 – 5 days online course.
 The course is delivered through live streamed webinars supported by a broad suite of self directed learning materials.
 Training kits are issued to learners so they can complete the practical elements of the course remotely with full tutor support through the live webinars.
+We will arrange collection from our office or delivery to your house or to a location within a reasonable distance.
 See below for more detail on the online course schedule/format.

 Who should attend

 Those who want to upskill and develop electrical knowledge in order to pursue a career in a production environment or industrial maintenance personnel who would like to increase their electrical troubleshooting skills.
 You do not need to be formally qualified as an electrician to do this course.
 So, whether you are starting a career in industrial maintenance, or you are already engaged in maintenance of equipment systems but want to develop your skills further, this training course is ideal for you.

 Correct diagnosis of electrical systems faults saves time and money in the long run.
 And, effective troubleshooters add great value to the organisation they work for.
 Learning to work safely with electrical equipment is central to the course and qualification means that you have demonstrated your competence as required in Health and Safety legislation.
 This internationally-recognised qualification will present opportunities to work in diverse areas within the manufacturing environment carrying out the diagnosing and repair/replacement of components.